 Patients with disorders such as MDD and PTSD can certainly use more innovative, effective and safe treatments.
-Less than half of people with these disorders respond to medications or psychotherapy, and about a third of MDD patients have so-called treatment refractory depression that fails to respond at all.
+Fewer than half of people with these disorders respond to medications or psychotherapy, and about a third of MDD patients have so-called treatment-refractory depression that fails to respond at all.
 Discovering new approaches to treat mental health conditions is critical.
 If psychedelics prove to be effective and safe for these disorders, they could be transformative in two interesting ways.

 First, these medications appear to be effective after acute administration.
-Most drugs in psychiatry, such as escitalopram for MDD, need to be taken for weeks, months or years to be effective.
-Presumably, they are controlling symptoms but not altering the disorder.
-When effective, psychedelics appear to confer long-term effects sometimes even after a single administration, suggesting that they are not simply symptom-reducing but disease-modifying.
-Moreover, some results from previous studies suggest that the benefits are long-lived, although the duration of the effects from these recent studies remain to be determined.
+Most psychiatric drugs, such as escitalopram for MDD, need to be taken for weeks, months or years to be effective.
+Presumably, they control symptoms but do not alter the disorder.
+When effective, psychedelics appear to confer long-term effects, sometimes after a single administration, suggesting that they are not simply symptom-reducing but disease-modifying.
+Moreover, some results from previous studies suggest that the benefits are long-lived, although the duration of effects in these recent studies remains to be determined.